 We live in a broken world, surrounded by broken people longing to be a little less broken today than they were yesterday.
 Unfortunately, I am one of these broken people.
 Perhaps you are as well.

 Like damaged items can be repaired and repurposed, broken people can be restored, made useful, and even beautiful.
-But to do this, broken people need to face traumatic wounds that sometimes require support from others and God.
+But to do this, broken people must face traumatic wounds that sometimes require support from others and God.

 “You’ve got to admit you’re broken before you can be made whole.” ~ LeCrae

-But repair or restoration will not happen until we ready to address our brokenness.
+But repair or restoration will not happen until we are ready to address our brokenness.

 Broken people can handle surface wounds.

-There are cuts and bruises that we handle with antiseptics, Bandaids, and Aspirin.
-Strains and sprains resolve with bed rest.
-But some wounds are not visible to the human eye.
+We handle cuts and bruises with antiseptics, Bandaids, and Aspirin, but some wounds are not visible to the human eye.

 Sometimes these wounds go unacknowledged and untreated for years.
 We pretend that everything is alright.
 We shake off the injury and move forward as if we are invincible.
 And these wounds often refuse to heal and become infected.

 I have discovered that I don’t have the skillset, perspective, or experience necessary to repair some wounds.
 I need an additional pair of hands to clean and bandage the wound.